Deep Run High School: Sports history

+During the COVID-19 pandemic

 During the COVID-19 pandemic, the last day for in-person classes was March 13, 2020.
 Students completed some work online to finish out the school year.
 Classes stayed virtual for the school opening in September 2020.
 The school day was shortened by one hour after parents expressed concern over the number of hours students were spending on their laptops.
 On March 1 and 2, 2021, the school reopened for a small number of 9th graders who had opted back in to in-person instruction (via a form completed in November 2020.)
 The following Monday, March 8, 2021, upperclassmen who had opted in joined the 9th graders in-person for a modified schedule.
 Many seniors opted to stay virtual.
 Teachers taught the in-person and the virtual students at the same time.
 The school day remained shortened.
 Wednesdays remained virtual and were called "Wellness Wednesdays."
 Students were assigned 25 minutes of work per class on Wednesdays and were required to participate in a half hour "wellness" lesson.
 The Wildcat Weekly Newsletter dated March 10–16, 2021 indicated that "over 350" students had returned to the building out of "1,882."
 (Just under 20%.)
 Masks were required to be worn, and students were assigned seats far apart from one another during lunchtime.

 On Wednesday, September 8, 2021, all Henrico County Schools, including Deep Run High School, fully reopened.
 Some restrictions, like mandatory masking, were still in place due to the Delta variant.
 The mask mandate was eventually lifted by the county on February 2, 2022.

+Center for Information Technology

+Deep Run High School is home to Henrico County Public Schools' Center for Information Technology (CIT).
+Students are challenged with a rigorous curriculum with advanced math and computer science classes, as well as special clubs, internships, optional senior capstone projects, and other opportunities.
+The CIT has nine teachers focusing on teaching only CIT classes.

+The CIT is open to all Henrico County students, who must apply for admission, as spots are limited.
+Students are evaluated based on various factors, including recommendations, math ability, writing prompts, and demonstrated interest in computer science.